swiftly-solution/documentation/docgen/output/events/gameevents/onswitchteam.md

 ---

 # OnSwitchTeam
-This event is triggered when switch_team is triggered
+This event is triggered when switch_team is triggered.
 ::: tabs
 @tab Lua
 ```lua